ingadhoc/account-financial-tools/account_ux/README.rst

 Several Improvements to accounting:

 #.
-Fixed taxes not being recomputed when changing invoice.
-#.
 Improove partner ledger usability
 #.
 Make subtotal included / excluded optional and not related to tax b2b/b2c
 #.
 Reconcile on company currency if account don't have a currency and country is Argentina (if any other country need this it should make a PR and add itself)
 #.
 If user sets and account of a liquidity type and previous type was not liquidity and not reconcilable, recompute amounts residual because they are used on liquidity accounts
 #.
 On invoice validation check that user hasn't delete any "automatic" tax from invoice
 #.
 Add reconciliations menu on accounting (only with debug mode)
 #.
-Add debit and credit card payment methods
-#.
-For inbound debit and credit payments, allow to configure days for collection.
-This will be used to set maturity date of related journal entries
-#.
-Add online payment method on journals
-#.
-Add link between payment acquirer and journals
-#.
-On payments back to draft clean "move_name" field to allow unlink of payments (TODO, this could be parametrizable)
-#.
-Fix the balance of the "journals" in the accounting table, so that it shows the value of the column "to pay" not "total" as it does until now.
-#.
-On cancelling reconciliation from statement lines, clean move_name to allow reconciling with new line.
-#.
-Add send email button on bank statement lines to confirm payment to customers.
-#.
 Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)
 #.
 Add on move lines a button to open related documents
 #.
 On journal entries make date_maturity always visible on the journal items
 #.
-Add a button on statemens (only with on dev mode) to cancell all statement lines
-#.
 Add on journal items availability to search and group by analytic account and to search by analytic tags
 #.
 Add by default, when creating invoices manually, actual partner is choose, with this module the partner salesperson will be choosen.
 It also choose the salesperson when creating invoices from stock.picking
 #.
 Make origin always visible on invoices.
-By default odoo only make it visible when it has a value.
-The issue is that a user can delete the value but can't restore it again.
 We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order
 #.
-Agregamos opción para que al cancelar conciliaciones con asiento de ajuste de diferencia de cambio, este último, en vez de revertirse, se borre.
-Esto además permite desconciliar en casos donde por defecto no se pueda (esto es un bug).
-Para activar este borrado se debe crear parámetro "delete_exchange_rate_entry" con valor "True"
-#.
 Adds possibility of filtering and grouping by company on invoices.
 #.
 Add the field "last time entries checked" with tecnical features in partner view.
 #.
 Add invoice reference as optional on tree view
 #.
-Adds a wizard to add manual taxes on invoices without.
-Needing such taxes to be added in each of the invoice lines.
-#. add delete number in cancelled customer invoices
+Add delete number in cancelled customer invoices
 #.
 Add options on accounts and account types to make analytic tags required on journal entries posting
 #.
 Adds to group by journal on invoices.
 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.